nlbrac01/Local_RAG_TTRPG_Assistant/README.md

 # Local_RAG_TTRPG_Assistant
 Feel free to use this code if you're looking to use a local LLM and RAG pipeline to answer questions directly from user defined source materials while checking document relevance and controlling for hallucination.
+Initially built for use with the Creative Commoins Licensed "Basic Fantasy RPG" which can be downloaded in pdf format for free @ https://www.basicfantasy.org/
 -----------------------------------------------------------
 Overview